Diversity, Equity, Inclusion, and Anti-Racism

 - At Wolfe Street Academy, staff have focused on building their capacity around race, community, and identity through a series of workshops lead by experts in this field.

 - Govans Elementary incorporated gender-neutral facilities into their new 21st Century School building.
-Additionally, staff created a Book Club in which they discuss how to address issues that face their community.
+Additionally, staff started a book club in which they discuss how to address issues facing their community.

-- From the beginning with the merger of two west Baltimore schools and the conversion to a charter school; Frederick Elementary had the foresight to weave social justice issues into its vision and mission.
-Paying attention to race and social justice issues is part of the established culture at Frederick.
+- Frederick Elementary has woven social justice issues into its vision and mission from the very beginning of its conversion to a charter school, ensuring that paying attention to race and social justice are part of the established culture at Frederick.

-- Our brand new BCP school, as of July 1, 2021, is Pimlico Elementary and Middle School.
+- Our newest BCP school, as of July 1, 2021, is Pimlico Elementary and Middle School.
 It is an established institution in the Park Heights community and no stranger to the issues of social justice and equity.
-Part of our early work with Pimlico focused on school climate and culture, both of which take account of and are informed by a recognition of the history of Park Heights and the parallel history of Baltimore.
+Part of our early work with Pimlico focused on school climate and culture, which takes into account Park Heights’ history and the parallel history of Baltimore.